oracle/truffleruby/doc/user/polyglot.md

 `Polyglot.as_enumerable(object)` will create a Ruby `Enumerable` from the foreign object, using its size or length and reading from it.

+Where boolean value is expected (e.g. in if conditions) the foreign value is converted to boolean if possible or considered to be true.

 ## Accessing Java objects

 TruffleRuby's Java interop interface is similar to the interface from the